The Third Level of the Hierarchy: Information for Use

 New Delivery Methods

 The delivery methods for technical documents have changed considerably in recent years.
-Large, ring-bound paper manuals are being displaced by on-line, interactive documentation that can be accessed at the user interface.
-The use of PDF-format manuals has jumped, and this brings in the ability to link error messages generated by the control system to the sections of the manual that related to that aspect of the system.
-Video and animations can be added that provide at-a-glance understanding of the operation of the machinery.
-WiFi networks in industrial facilities, along with the acceptance of mobile pad-computing devices like the Apple iPad, mean users can have the instructions where they need them, and technicians and service personnel can take the manual with them to the area where a problem exists, and can use the documents even in very low-light conditions.
+Large, ring-bound paper manuals are being displaced by online, interactive documentation that can be accessed at the user interface.
+The use of PDF-format manuals has jumped.
+PDF and ebook formats bring the ability to link error messages generated by the control system to the manual sections related to that aspect of the system.
+Video and animations can be added that provide an at-a-glance understanding of the operation of the machinery.
+WiFi networks in industrial facilities, along with the acceptance of mobile pad-computing devices like the Apple iPad, mean users can have the instructions where they need them, and technicians and service personnel can take the manual with them to the area where a problem exists and can use the documents even in very low-light conditions.

-Finding technical writing resources can be a challenge, particularly if you are looking to move away from paper to electronic documentation.
+Finding technical writing resources can be challenging, particularly if you want to move away from paper to electronic documentation.
 The standards mentioned in this article are a good place to start.

-Documentation can range from writing through technical illustrations, animation and video production.
-Finding individuals who can provide you with professional services in these areas in a timely way and at a reasonable price is not an easy task.
+Documentation can range from writing to technical illustrations, animation and video production.
+Finding individuals who can provide you with professional services in these areas promptly and at a reasonable price is not easy.
 If you need assistance ranging from a few questions that need answers to hiring a technical writer, Compliance InSight Consulting can help.
 Contact me for more information!

 Are your product manuals as good as they could be?
-What kinds of challenges have you had with getting them written, or used?
+What challenges have you had with getting them written or used?
 Add your comments below!

 References